 With his reputation in tatters following the publication of 'Form Israel of Damascus' and the broadcast in Britain of a BBC documentary on the Sabra and Shatila massacres, Hobeika loses his seat in elections held in August.

-2001 - In June Syria withdraws its troops from Beirut and the surrounding area.
+2001 - Syria withdraws its troops from Beirut and the surrounding area in June.
 However, about 20,000 Syrian troops remain in Lebanon.

 Further trouble also begins to brew for Hobeika on 18 June when 28 relatives of victims of the Sabra and Shatila massacre file charges against Ariel Sharon in Belgium, using a law that allows Belgium courts to try crimes against humanity no matter where they have been committed.

-Hobeika quickly announces that he is willing to testify before the court, saying he has "evidence of what actually happened ... which will throw a completely new light on the Kahan Commission report."
-However, what this evidence is will never be revealed.
+Hobeika quickly announces that he is willing to testify before the court, saying he has "evidence of what actually happened ... which will throw a completely new light on the Kahan Commission report".
+The evidence is never revealed.

 2002 - On 22 January Hobeika confirms that he will provide evidence at the trial of Sharon in Belgium.